danielaruizl1/NeRF/README.md

 Now we present a list of the TODO's you have to complete in their respective order and the file in which they are located (Location).

-TODO 1 : Define K as the camera parameters matrix.
+TODO 1 : Define K as the intrinsic matrix.
 Location: run_nerf.py

 TODO 2 : Report the functionality of get_embedder.
 Location: run_nerf.py